monicacrespo/bootcamp-devops-student-github-actions/README.md

 ### Exercise 1.
 CI Workflow - MUST

 * This exercise is to create a CI workflow that runs automatically when the following two events occur:
-   * There are changes on the hangman-front proyect
+   * There are changes on the hangman-front project
    * Pull request is made

    The workflow will do the following tasks: